-The MTC Executive Committee will meet jointly with the ABAG Administrative Committee.
+The ABAG Administrative Committee will meet jointly with the MTC Executive Committee.

-This meeting is scheduled to be webcast live on the Metropolitan Transportation Commission's website: http://mtc.ca.gov/whats-happening/meetings and will take place at 11:30 a.m. or immediately following the 9:40 a.m.
-Joint MTC Planning Committee with the ABAG Administrative Committee meeting.
+The meeting is scheduled to begin at 11:30 a.m., or immediately following the 9:40 a.m.
+Joint MTC Planning Committee with the

+ABAG Administrative Committee meeting.